kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

       minCount: 100
 ```

-And finally, the Pod references both for context:
+And finally, the Pod references the immediate scheduling group (`PodGroup`):

 ```yaml
 apiVersion: v1